kashigrobe/JATDL/README/dailylist.md

 Rename the todolist app- It's called Grobe_practise now

-Why doesn't the Page refresh after task is submitted.

 - [ ] User Interface optimization
-The 'resgister' button/promt is nested in an ugly red footer banner.
+The 'register' button/promt is nested in an ugly red footer banner.
 Change the colour

 - [ ] The toggle complete/Incomplete button and the delete Task button are equally ugly and changes in size Let buttons be the same size